Lab930boss/Pill/README.md

   * Prepare for the training and testing data

   - Training image file path
-    Place all the images and annotation file in this folde.
+    Place all the images and annotation file in this folder.
 Each image file is paried with annotation file.
     Please check the image below
     ~/Github/darknet/data/img   <br />